zyni-ai/.github/profile/README.md

-# Zyni Technologies
+# Zyni Innovations

-**Zyni** is an AI-native product development company committed to harnessing the power of artificial intelligence to improve lives.
+**Zyni Innovations** is an AI-native product development company committed to harnessing the power of artificial intelligence to improve lives.
 We create innovative, AI-driven solutions that empower individuals and businesses to reach their full potential.

 ## 🚀 Our Mission